 Typos and grammatical errors distract readers from what matters.
 Check for errors while ensuring the minutes are clear and crisp.
 If possible, have someone proof your minutes before you distribute them.

 Timeliness is next to Godliness (or at least highly respected in organizational life).
 Get the minutes out within an hour of the meeting or by the end of the day at the latest.
 By providing the feedback quickly, you will elevate the importance and get the ball rolling.

 Attach any handouts or materials electronically, so that all participants and non-participants have easy access to them.
 This is helpful for individuals who missed the meeting or if people need to get a brief reminder of what was covered.

 10. Ask a question when distributing the minutes

-When distributing meeting minutes, ask a question via e-mail to the participants, so that they will have to look at the minutes to respond.
+When distributing meeting minutes, ask a question via email to the participants, so that they will have to look at the minutes to respond.
 If you don’t ask a question, they will likely allow the email to be drowned by a flood of other equally essential emails.
-You might ask if you got a particular point correct, or if you got the assignment right for Mrs. Murphy.
+You might ask if you got a particular point correct, or if you got the assignments correct.

 How to designate a meeting minute taker and stay efficient in meeting